dennisahuja/KV_Store/readme.md

 ## How to Set Up

+Prerequisites :

+* python 3.7
+* pip3

 Use pipenv to setup the environment :
 ```
-pip install pipenv
+pip3 install pipenv
 pipenv install
 ```

-# How to Use
+## How to Use

 Run Server with the following command :
 ```